guineawheek/wpihal-rs/README.md

 Actual achievements of these aims is not certain and there are almost certainly subtle soundness holes, but given this is a wrapper crate for a WPILib component and not a Rust RFC those holes may have a chance of being fixed this century if found.

 * RAII wrappers for all the session handles that automatically close handles on `Drop`
+ * Also implement `Drop` for things that typically require a manual free
 * `HALResult<T>` wrappers over status fields
 * Vague sense of maintaining aliasing xor mutability
  * Lifetime abuse to ensure that super-peripheral handles don't get `Drop`ed before their child peripherals do (e.g. DIOs don't get dropped before LED handles)